patrickoigwilo/ActiveDirectory/README.md

 <h2>Walk-through for Deploying AD and Creating Users:</h2>

 - I began by creating 2 virtual machines in Azure.
-The first VM was a Windows server VM on which I would later install and configure Active Directory, thereby making it the Domain Controller.
-The second VM was a Windows 10 VM which I configured as a client device, joining the DC.
+The first VM was a Windows server VM on which I would later install and configure Active Directory, thus making it the Domain Controller.
+The second VM was a Windows 10 VM which I configured as a regular Windows 10 device and joined it to the DC.
 - The